sachinkhote/Python-and-Tensorflow-for-ML/README.md

 4. ` Recalculate centroids`: For each cluster, calculate the new centroid by finding the average of all the data points in the cluster.

 5. `Repeat`: Reassign data points to the nearest centroid and recalculate the centroids.

+## Day 06

+2. **Hierarchical Clustering**

+- (It is a method that groups similar data points together based on their similarity or dissimilarity.)
+- (It results in hierarchical structure.)
+- (Can be visualized as a dendrogram(shows order in which cluster were merged).)

+*Advantages*
+ 1. it doesn't require specifying the number of clusters in advance, allowing for an automatic determination based on the data.
+ 2. it provides an intuitive visualization through dendrograms, enabling us to explore different clustering possibilities.
+ 3. it captures hierarchical relationships which can reveal nested structures within the data.

+ *Limitations*
+ 1. expensive, particularly for large datasets due to the need to compute pairwise distances.
+ 2. It can also be sensitive to noise and outliers affecting the clustering results.
+ 3. dealing with categorical or mixed data types can be challenging in hierarchical clustering.